-But by selling commemorative coins to collectors, the U.S. Mint has raised over $500 million to fund various museums, monuments and other programs.
-Not to mention, some coins are considered extremely valuable.
+By selling commemorative coins to collectors, the U.S. Mint has raised over $500 million to fund various museums, monuments and other programs.

-Harriet Tubman will appear on the new $20 bill.
+Harriet Tubman might appear on the new $20 bill.

-In case you missed it, the government has announced plans to reveal new designs for the $20 bill, $10 bill and $5 bill.
-Harriet Tubman will grace the front of the $20 bill, replacing Andrew Jackson, who will appear on the back.
+In case you missed it, the Department of Treasury announced plans to reveal new designs for the $20 bill, $10 bill and $5 bill in April 2016.
+Harriet Tubman was chosen to grace the front of the $20 bill — replacing Andrew Jackson, who would then appear on the back.

 The new $10 will celebrate the women’s suffrage movement.

-When it was first announced that the $10 bill would feature a new design, some predicted Tubman would appear on the bill (instead of the $20 bill).
+When it was first announced that the $10 bill would feature a new design, some predicted Tubman would appear on that bill instead of the $20 bill.

-However, the back of the $10 bill will actually honor Susan B. Anthony, Alice Paul, Sojourner Truth, Elizabeth Cady Stanton and Lucretia Mott — they were all heroes and leaders during the women’s suffrage movement and the passage of the 19th Amendment.
+However, the back of the $10 bill will actually honor Susan B. Anthony, Alice Paul, Sojourner Truth, Elizabeth Cady Stanton and Lucretia Mott — all heroes and leaders of the women’s suffrage movement.
 Alexander Hamilton will still appear on the front of the $10 bill.

 In addition to the $10 and $20 bills, the $5 bill will also get a makeover to celebrate history at the Lincoln Memorial.
 The reverse of the bill will include images of Martin Luther King Jr., Eleanor Roosevelt and Marian Anderson, who were all involved in pivotal moments at the landmark.
 Abraham Lincoln’s portrait will remain on the front of the bill.